Nagendra1997/mesibo-documentation/conferencing.md

 - Per participant authentication, permissions, and controls of the resolution, bandwidth, CPU, and other parameters.
 Run the entire platform on your premise at no additional cost.

-- Native and web based offerings available.
+- Native and web based offerings.
 No additional download required!

 > **Disclaimer**: The Conferencing and Streaming APIs are currently under development for more platforms and will be continuously updated.
 Please ensure that you are using the latest version of Mesibo APIs and documentation.